lehnertu/TEUFEL/README.md

 Testcases
 =========
-- circular trajectory of an electron in a homogeneous magnet
+- circular trajectory of an electron in a homogeneous dipole magnet